w3f/polkadot-wiki/docs/learn/learn-accounts.md

 In {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} there are different types of balance depending on the account activity.
 Different balance types indicate whether your balance can be used for transfers, to pay fees, or must remain frozen and unused due to an on-chain requirement.
-Below is an example that displays different balance types of a Kusama account (note that the balance types are the same for a Polkadot account).
+Below is an example that displays different balance types on the [Polkadot-JS UI (wallet)](../general/polkadotjs-ui.md) of a Kusama account (note that the balance types are the same for a Polkadot account).

 ![account_balance_types](../assets/account-balance-types.png)